-- Support for another organization or its events, unless in exceptional circumstances as determined by the Office of the Executive Director.
+- Support for another organization or its events, unless in exceptional circumstances as determined by the Office of the CEO.

 Note that invited speakers at all SIAM conferences generally receive partial or total reimbursement for their expenses, but there is never an honorarium.
 If a speaker prepares and delivers a series of lectures, an honorarium is allowable.

 Request of Funds